The Ultimate Guide to Driver Behavior Monitoring in Car Sharing

 What is Driver Behavior Data?

-It’s impossible to completely prevent vehicle misuse, but the right data can help you understand and monitor your drivers’ behavior in real time.
+It’s impossible to completely prevent vehicle misuse of shared vehicles, but the right data can help you understand and monitor your drivers’ behavior in real time.
 This data can be turned into actionable insights for your operations.
 Typically, driver behavior data is a collection of events that happen over the course of a rental period, in real time.
 A driver behavior monitoring system commonly tracks the following events:

 - Speeding